dotlang/language/README.md

 12. You can use `_` as the name of function input to state you don't need it's value (Example 9).
 13. You can use `_` to ignore a function output (Example 10).
 14. Parentheses are required when calling a function, even if there is no input.
-15. You can prefix `return` with a conditional in which case, return will be triggered only if consition is satisfied (Example 11).
+15. You can prefix `return` with a conditional with `if` in which case, return will be triggered only if consition is satisfied (Example 11).

 **Examples**